 Questions to ask before becoming a franchisee

-Franchises are built on proven concepts, with market-tested products, and they often come with business systems that make admin straightforward.
-There’s a lot to like.
-But there are also risks to consider.
-Here’s how to check if a franchise is right for you.
+Franchises are built on proven concepts.
+But there are risks to consider.
+Here’s how to check if a franchise is for you.

 Franchise reality check